Dennis Onkotz: College career

 Onkotz attended Pennsylvania State University (Penn State).
 He was named a consensus or unanimous All-American at linebacker in 1968 and 1969.
 Onkotz was the only player to be on United Press International's (UPI) All-America team both years.
 He was a second-team All-American as a sophomore in 1967.
 An all-around athlete, Onkotz helped earn Penn State the nickname "Linebacker U," as the first great linebacker in the school tradition; but thanks to his speed he also held the unlikely position of punt returner, with an impressive average of over 13 yards per return.

 Future NFL Hall of Fame linebacker, and Penn State teammate, Jack Ham said "'[Linebacker U] started with Dennis Onkotz.'"
 His coach described him as very intelligent, being seldom out of position and rarely missing an assignment.

 Onkotz led the team in tackles in 1968 and 1969.
 As of 2024, he ranks first in school history for interceptions by a linebacker with 11, with only five defensive backs ahead of him in total interceptions.
 Onkotz amassed 287 tackles, which at one time ranked third on the Lions' career list (but as of 2024 is just outside of the top five).
 His 11 interceptions are tied for eighth in school history.
 His three interception returns for touchdowns are a Penn State career record (since tied).
 He also had two touchdowns on punt returns.

 In three seasons, he helped the Lions to a 30–2–1 record and three bowl games, including two Orange Bowl wins.
 Onkotz made the 1969 Academic All-America team and was also selected to play in the 1970 Hula Bowl.
 During the two Orange Bowl seasons (1968-69), Penn State was 11–0 each year.
 The Associated Press ranked Penn State second in the nation both years.

 In 1995, he was inducted into the College Football Hall of Fame.

 NFL career

-Onkotz was selected in the third round of the 1970 NFL draft by the New York Jets.
+Onkotz was selected 72nd overall in the third round of the 1970 NFL draft by the New York Jets.
 However, during a goal line stand on defense against the Los Angeles Rams in his rookie season, the Rams' fullback hit Onkotz and his leg snapped.
 He was in a cast for five months, with pins in his leg.
 The severely broken leg effectively ended his professional career after just nine games played.
 Onkotz was traded to the Pittsburgh Steelers, and after a year attempted a comeback, but did not make the team.
 He tried another unsuccessful comeback with the Denver Broncos.